We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 - Podcasts or audio snippets

-- Scenario-based learning module
+- Scenario-based learning modules

 The key idea?
 Bite-sized learning, big impact.